Philippus/elastic4s/README.md

 ## X-Pack-Security

 Elastic4s also supports the xpack-security add on.
-To use this, create a client using the `XPackElasticClient` object instead of ElasticClient.
+To use this, add the `elastic-xpack-security` dependency to your build and create a client using the `XPackElasticClient` object instead of the `ElasticClient` object.
 Eg,

 ```scala
 val client = XPackElasticClient(settings, uri, <plugins>...)